ManuelNovembre/protype-app/README.md

 # protype-app
-repo to test react native app with expo.io
+Repo to test react native app with expo.io